 Make healthier food choices

 In order to eliminate obesity in your child, it is important to change your kid’s routine, including yourself.
 To make sure that the kid is healthy take gradual steps like adding some healthier snacks to the normal diet and slowly transitioning into a completely healthy diet.
 You can add a salad and steamed vegetables instead of fried snacks.

 Serve your child a dish full of colorful vegetables and add spices, making it tasty and delicious.

 Minimum screen time

 Increased screen time directly decreases the active time of the kid.
 Additionally, it makes the kid more lethargic and lazy.
-Also, the commercials of junk foods on Tv trigger the child to eat and intake junk food.
+Also, the commercials for junk foods on Tv trigger the child to eat and intake junk food.
 You can either distract them during the commercials with some fun interactive games or take up services that eliminate advertisements altogether.
 Children don’t understand that commercials are made to be persuasive.

 Make sure that they are active

 Activeness doesn’t mean exercising, it is relative to engaging in some activity.
-You can either encourage them to go and play in the ground or any dance or sports classes.
+You can either encourage them to go and play on the ground or any dance or sports classes.
 Try to make the routine fun for them by adding different types of physical activities that will help them remain fit.